On the Trail Of Thai Ladies Quarter to Three Feet

 I decided to test my theory in Nong Khai.
-If I was right there wouldn’t be a quarter to three walk around because city girls just don’t fit into my scientific rationale on the subject.
-Wonderful Wi hit Nong Khai’s Tha Sadet market to enjoy a few hours of shopping whilst I had the more laborious task of capturing Nong Khai’s female feet on film.
+If I were right, there wouldn’t be any quarter to three walkers about because city girls just don’t fit into my scientific rationale on the subject.
+Wonderful Wi hit Nong Khai’s Tha Sadet market to enjoy a few hours of shopping while I had the more difficult task of capturing Nong Khai’s female feet on film.
 Can they arrest you for that kind of thing in Thailand?

-There were plenty of people on the streets and main market area of Nong Khai but a quack quack sound was amiss.
+There were plenty of people on the streets and main market area of Nong Khai, but a quack sound was amiss.
 Following women around with a primed camera gets a few nervous glances thrown your way and the occasional muted scowl.

 After an hour of fruitless effort and quite a few strange looks, I recalled my grandfather’s last words to me on his death-bed.

-The mannequins refused to answer any of my questions, they wouldn’t say a word.
-In an effort to pressurize them I stared constantly at their feet.
+The mannequins refused to answer any of my questions; they wouldn’t say a word.
+To pressurize them, I stared steadily at their feet.
 Silence.

-Their fashion sense was bland and very autumnal, though their feet were typical of the classical female pose, exactly three minutes to one.
+Their fashion sense was bland and very autumnal, though their feet were typical of the classical female pose, precisely three minutes to one.
 For many years this valuable posture has been touted in western wine bars and shopping malls with the aid of a short skirt or dress.
 It’s a feminine pose guaranteed to make men weak knee-ed and user friendly.
-The inner left thigh is blatantly shown whilst the one o’clock pin highlights the full length of the leg.
-Unfortunately Nong Khai’s mannequins were more soberly dressed.
+The inner left thigh is blatantly shown while the one o’clock pin highlights the full length of the leg.
+Unfortunately, Nong Khai’s mannequins were more soberly dressed.

 The Theory Further Explained.